Cobalt: Cradle of the Demon Metals, Birth of a Mining Superpower

 Cobalt: Cradle of the Demon Metals, Birth of a Mining Superpower is a 2022 book by Canadian politician Charlie Angus.

-The non-fiction publication documents the mining history of Cobalt, Ontario and tensions between mining corporations and the population.
+The non-fiction publication documents the mining history of Cobalt, Ontario, and tensions between mining corporations and the population.

 Publication

-Cobalt is written by Canadian New Democratic Party politician Charlie Angus.
-It is published by House of Anasi Press.
+Cobalt is written by Canadian politician Charlie Angus.
+A member of the New Democratic Party, he has served as the Member of Parliament for Timmins—James Bay since 2004.
+It is published by House of Anansi Press.

 Synopsis

 Cobalt documents the events in Cobalt, Ontario around the turn of the 20th century, in particular the power and role of mining companies.

-The book notes how prospecting rushes are told from the perspective of white settlers, despite the trade in metals by Indigenous peoples for two thousand years prior.
-It notes the theft of land from Indigenous peoples, the exploitation of workers and the environmental damage that occurred in early 20th-century Ontario, and subsequently on a global scale.
+The book notes how prospecting rushes are told from the perspective of White settlers, despite the trade in metals by Indigenous peoples for two thousand years prior.
+It notes the theft of land from Indigenous peoples, the exploitation of workers and the environmental damage that occurred in early-20th-century Ontario, and subsequently on a global scale.
 The book notes how the federal Government of Canada was complicit in the abuses of land ownership that mining companies engaged in.